A Skilled, Knowledgeable And Ethical Immigration Attorney

-Hi, I’m attorney Rhiannon Kelso but you can call me Kelso.
+I will work hard to resolve your case in the best possible way.
 I understand what it’s like to live in a foreign country without citizenship status.
 I’ve traveled to 25 countries and lived as a resident in five.
-When your legal right to live where you currently reside is challenged by immigration authorities it can feel like you’re living in quicksand.
+When your legal right to live where you currently reside is challenged by immigration authorities, it can feel like you’re living in quicksand.
 Your job, your future, your relationships with family and friends, even your safety is jeopardized.
+At my Dallas law firm, Kelso Law, PLLC I work with you, one-on-one to overcome legal obstacles.

-Moreover, you’re vulnerable.
-You’ve heard rumors of unethical and predatory legal representation—of attorneys and notarios who take the money and then do nothing to help.
+As an attorney who has helped immigrants become citizens, I understand what is out there and that you’re vulnerable.
+You’ve heard rumors of unethical and predatory legal representation — of attorneys and notaries who take the money and then do nothing to help.
 Fortunately, these people are the minority.
-If somebody who is a notary public or notario publico says they can offer you legal representation with your immigration case, do not trust that person and do not pay them your hard earned money, rather, please consult with and hire a competent, licensed attorney.
+If somebody who is a notary public or notario publico says they can offer you legal representation with your immigration case, do not trust that person and do not pay them your hard-earned money.
+Rather, please consult with and hire a competent, licensed attorney.

 When you come to me for help I will do all I can to resolve your case in the best way possible.
 We can work together to explore every avenue, including, if necessary, filing appeals with the Board of Immigration Appeals (BIA) and the U.S. Court of Appeals.
 I am licensed to practice law in both state and federal courts and am prepared to explore all available options to bring a satisfactory resolution to your immigration case.
 I understand what’s at stake in these cases and take it very seriously that you trust me for help with your future and in many cases the future of your family.